chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [FlexInfer: Breaking Memory Constraint via Flexible and Efficient Offloading for On-Device LLM Inference](https://arxiv.org/abs/2503.03777): offloading based framework, asynchronous prefetching, balanced memory locking, and flexible tensor preservation
 - [ ] [Fast On-device LLM Inference with NPUs](https://dl.acm.org/doi/10.1145/3669940.3707239): chunked prefill, offload outlier to CPU/GPU, schedule computation to NPU/CPU/GPU, accepted by ASPLOS'25
 - [ ] [FlexInfer: Flexible LLM Inference with CPU Computations](https://mlsys.org/virtual/2025/poster/2955): offload kvc and weights to CPU, accepted by MLSYS'25
+- [ ] [An Adaptive and Scalable Framework for Resource-Efficient Deployment of Mixture of Experts in LLM-Based Intelligent IoT Networks](https://ieeexplore.ieee.org/abstract/document/10945759): deploy MoE on IoT, but the strategies are commonly used
+- [ ] [A Novel Hat-Shaped Device-Cloud Collaborative Inference Framework for Large Language Models](https://arxiv.org/abs/2503.18989): can learn the edge-cloud serving from this paper, based on speculation decode
+- [ ] [HERA: Hybrid Edge-cloud Resource Allocation for Cost-Efficient AI Agents](https://arxiv.org/abs/2504.00434): assign sub-tasks of LLM agent to local SLM and cloud-side LLM

 #### Heterogeneous or decentralized environments